12dash/GenerativeModel/Readme.md

 # Generative Models
+Tutorial Code guide for generative model tutorial for COMS 4995 - Neural Network & Deep Learning in Columbia University.

-Some basic examples for the generative models.
+Some examples for a broad generative models.

 * Generative Adverserial Network
 * Normalizing Flow